umbra2728/poke/README.md

 - By default, `-markers-file` *merges* with the built-in marker set (override by matching `category` + `id`, or add new ones).
 - Set `"replace_defaults": true` to provide a fully custom regex set.
 - Per-category thresholds can stop the run early (`stop_after_responses` / `stop_after_matches`) or elevate the run's reported severity (`elevate_after_responses` + `elevate_to`).
+- With `-ci-exit-codes`, runs that stop due to a category threshold exit with 2/3/4 based on that category's configured severity.

+## CI (GitHub Actions)
+See `examples/github-actions-poke.yml` for a stub workflow that runs `poke`, uploads `-jsonl-out`/`-csv-out`, and gates on exit codes.

 ## Prompt mutations
 Lightweight generators add noisy prefixes/suffixes, delimiter tweaks, and role swaps to widen coverage without hand-writing every payload.